thosgood/this-weeks-finds/markdown/101-151/week102.md

 Okay.
 What about string theory and the magic number 24?
 Well, notice that the pictures above started looking a bit like strings!
 Hmm\....

-Here\'s the idea, as far as I understand it.
+Here's the idea, as far as I understand it.
 Presumably all but the hardy have stopped reading this article by now, so I will pull out all the stops.
-The string worldsheet is a Riemann surface so we\'ll need some stuff about Riemann surfaces from \"[week28](week28.html)\".
+The string worldsheet is a Riemann surface so we'll need some stuff about Riemann surfaces from "[week28](week28.html)".
 Let M(g,n) be the moduli space of Riemann surfaces with genus g and n punctures, and let G(g,n) be the corresponding mapping class group.
 Since M(g,n) is the quotient of Teichmueller space by G(g,n) and